 Get familiar with the rules to help you figure out whether the association is a good fit for you.

 If your association does allow you to keep pets, be sure to practice proper decorum.
-This means cleaning up after your pet whenever you take him for walks on the common areas and properly dispose of any “poo” that your dog produces along the way.
+This means cleaning up after your pet whenever you take them for walks on the common areas and properly disposing of any waste that your dog produces along the way.

 Whatever the cause, it’s important to identify it so you can take remedial action.
 If necessary, take your pet to the vet for a check-up to make sure there are no health concerns.

 You should always keep an eye on your pets to make sure they don’t wander around the building and frighten other residents.
 You should also consider getting your dog trained by a professional if you haven’t already.
-Its also required to have your dog on a leash in most common areas especially with bigger dogs.
-Otherwise, you might find yourself in hot water with other unit owners when Fido starts disturbing their peace.
+Its also required to have your dog on a leash in most common areas.
+Otherwise, you might find yourself in hot water with other owners when Fido starts disturbing their peace.

 We all know that purchasing a property is a big and exciting event for a lot of people.
 But, when your agent hands you that thick stack of papers that come with it, you might find yourself rolling your eyes as you go through the boring legal mumbo-jumbo.

-Unfortunately, you have a responsibility to study the rules and regulations that govern your condo association, especially if you have a pet or multiple pets.
-Just because you love your pet doesn’t mean the homeowner’s association is going to feel the same way.
-Most HOAs do have some sort of pet policy in effect and you’ll do well to familiarize yourself with it before you sign on the dotted line.
+Unfortunately, you have a responsibility to study the rules and regulations that govern your association, especially if you have a pet or multiple pets.
+Just because you love your pet doesn’t mean the homeowners association is going to feel the same way.
+Most communities do have some sort of pet policy in effect, and you’ll do well to familiarize yourself with it before you sign on the dotted line.